-<s2md_met:eiNNNN contextRef="c1">s2c_XX:x1</s2md_met:eiNNNN> <s2md_met:eiNNNN contextRef="c1">s2c_XX:x2</s2md_met:eiNNNN>
+''' <s2md_met:eiNNNN contextRef="c1">s2c_XX:x1</s2md_met:eiNNNN> <s2md_met:eiNNNN contextRef="c1">s2c_XX:x2</s2md_met:eiNNNN> '''

-- list all combinations as separate values and apply Extensible Enumerations specification (it may be impractical as in some cases the number of combinations may be hundreds and their labels quite long), - customize the Extensible Enumerations to allow many QNames as fact value, e.g.:
+- list all combinations as separate values and apply Extensible Enumerations specification (it may be impractical as in some cases the number of combinations may be hundreds and their labels quite long), - 4. customize the Extensible Enumerations to allow many QNames as fact value, e.g.:

+'''

 <s2md_met:eiNNNN contextRef="c1">s2c_XX:x1, s2c_XX:x2</s2md_met:eiNNNN>

+'''

 The latter was discussed within the XBRL International Working Group but was pushed out of scope for the first version of the Extensible Enumerations specification, largely because there wasn't any good and clean way to implement it.
 The ideal solution would be an xsd:list of xsd:QNames, but unfortunately, the XBRL 2.1 specification disallows the necessary type derivation.
-Otherwise types are no longer native xsd:QNames, meaning that use of invalid prefixes wouldn't get caught by the XML Schema validation and implementations are forced to decode the prefixes themselves which is not trivial30.
-However, during meetings in June 2016 in Frankfurt am Main, the XBRL International Working Group decided to draft the specification including the new data type enum:enumerationsItemType that would work similarly to the current enum:enumerationItemType (applying also @domain, @linkrole and @headUsable attributes) but do the same checks as xsd:list of xsd:QNames for validation.
-The Extensible Enumerations 1.1 specification is in the Candiate Recommendation status as
+Otherwise types are no longer native xsd:QNames, meaning that use of invalid prefixes wouldn't get caught by the XML Schema validation and implementations are forced to decode the prefixes themselves which is not trivial32.
+However, during meetings in June 2016 in Frankfurt am Main, the XBRL International Working Group decided to draft the specification including the new data type enum:enumerationsItemType (applying also @domain, @linkrole and @headUsable attributes) but do the same checks as xsd:list of xsd:QNames for validation.
+The Extensible Enumerations 2.0 specification was released as Recommendation on February

-- 27 This provides also a mechanism to identify invalid combinations (e.g. if "2,3'' is not allowed to be reported, it is excluded from the list of allowed combinations). - 28 An attribute on such metric declaration could flag it as potentially multiple occurrence facts. - 29 Duplicated facts are however discouraged in the filing rules and an exception for this rule would have to be defined for specific enumerated metrics. - 30 Full discussion on this thread can be found here: http://lists.xbrl.org/mailman/private/int-spec/2014-March/004741.html of June 30, 2017 and the XBRL International Working Groups is considering version 2.0.
-For a specification to be applied in the Solvecy II XBRL taxonomy it is preferred that they are in the Recommendation status.
+29 This also provides a mechanism to identify invalid combinations (e.g. if "2,3" is not allowed to be reported, it is excluded from the list of allowed combinations).

+30 An attribute on such metric declaration could flag it as potentially multiple occurrence facts.

+31 Duplicated facts are however discouraged in the filing rules and an exception for this rule would have to be defined for specific enumerated metrics.

+Full discussion on this thread can be found here: http://lists.xbrl.org/mailman/private/int-spec/2014-March/004741.html

+12, 202033 and is considered for implementation in one of subsequent releases of the Solvency II, Pension Funds, Pan-European Personal Pension Product and Financial Conglomerates XBRL taxonomies.